reactioncommerce/reaction/README.md

 ### Set Up a Worker for Browser Uploads

-A `TempFileStoreWorker` instance observes one or more MeteorFileCollections and triggers final storage after an upload from a browser is complete and all the chunks have been assembled into a single file in the temp store.
+A `TempFileStoreWorker` instance observes one or more MongoFileCollections and triggers final storage after an upload from a browser is complete and all the chunks have been assembled into a single file in the temp store.

-All provided FileCollections must be `MeteorFileCollections` rather than `MongoFileCollections` because Meteor's observe API is used.
-A variation of this could be created to use polling or some other method for detecting waiting temporary files.
+All provided FileCollections should be `MongoFileCollections` and need to use MongoDB version 3.6 or higher because Change Streams are used to watch for new files.
+Passing `MeteorFileCollections` is also supported for backward compatibility.

 Example: